donsheehy/VoronoiWall/README.md

-VoronoiWall
+# VoronoiWall

 It's what you think it is.

 ## Description

-A tool for generating and processing geometric Voronoi diagrams
+A tool for generating, visualizing, and processing geometric Voronoi diagrams.

 ![Large 3D Voronoi Model](VoronoiWall/docs/img/monster_as_stl.png?raw=true "Large 3D Voronoi Model")

 ## Requirements